Manchester station group: National Rail passengers

 Passengers travelling into Manchester from outside the Greater Manchester county are not permitted to use rail tickets to travel around the city centre on the Metrolink.
 As a consequence the destination on the orange rail tickets is stated as Manchester STNS.
 The Manchester Metrolink is a locally funded transport system which receives no national subsidy from central government.
 National Rail passengers can use the free buses outside stations to travel around the city centre.

 Future

 Many journeys which call at Manchester stations slow down due to the populated nature of Greater Manchester and congested routes; Network Rail have described it as a 'bottleneck'.
 In 2010 the Manchester hub study was released with a series of proposals to decreasing journey times.

 The Ordsall Chord (also known as the Castlefield Curve) was opened in 2017, which now links all four of Manchester's main stations.
 Other proposals are yet to start construction.
-Two new through platforms will be built at Piccadilly and Victoria will be upgraded.
+Two new through platforms were to be built at Piccadilly and Victoria be upgraded.
+In May 2023 the Department for Transport confirmed that the proposals for two new platforms at Piccadilly were to be withdrawn.
 The implementation of the Northern Hub proposals would reduce journey times to and from Liverpool by 15 minutes, Leeds by 15 minutes and Sheffield by 5 minutes.